 - A letter from your employer on company letterhead that includes your name, salary or hourly pay rate, name and title of the person signing the letter

 If self-employed or on contract:

-- Notice of Assessments (NOA) for the last two years
+- Notice of Assessments (NOA) for the last year

 - T1 Generals for the last two years

 - Ask your Servus Financial Advisor or Mobile Mortgage Manager about what confirmation will be required

 Additional questions to consider: